larammerce/docs/8.x/theme-development/helpers.md

 ```

 Takes a directory and the count of the products you want to be displayed, and returns the latest visible products (which are **available** to be sold) of that directory.
-you can activate the product visibility from the admin panel in `shop> products` section.
+You can activate the product visibility from the admin panel in `shop > products` section.

 Example: